 - How to run Windows-based data-driven software on your fabulous new macOS machines bought to keep up with the Mr Jones & Co. down the road?

 Will the heavens open and a hand appear?

 The heavens will open, no hand but only Clouds?

 Cloud technology can offer unparalleled agility and speed which supports innovation.
 Where physical computers struggle, Cloudalize’s GPU-powered Desktop-as-a-Service (DaaS) succeeds.
 It is a private-cloud solution on which you have the ability to work from home, capacity management, maximum security from ISO-certified data centres and all the power needed to run a multitude of different resource-heavy applications simultaneously.

 It is widely believed that the primary reason to move to the Cloud is cost.
-However, Cloudalize has come to realize that the principal driver for companies and institutions to move to the Cloud is innovation.
-Each has its own specific goal and objective whether embracing digital transformation, centralizing collaboration and digitizing processes.
+However, Cloudalize has come to realise that the principal driver for companies and institutions to move to the Cloud is innovation.
+Each has its own specific goal and objective whether embracing digital transformation, centralising collaboration and going digital.

 The process of transforming and innovating is not simple but as part of a strategy, it can be very successful.
 This was the case with the Infrastructure Department of the Belgian Province of Limburg.
 It had an objective to become more agile, embrace new technologies and not to be left in the past.

 It’s IT infrastructure was outdated while older computers were no longer capable of maintaining top performance running the newer versions of its CAD software making model rendering slow and causing issues with IT support.

 Since the Department’s move to the Cloud with Cloudalize, these are no longer issues for the Department’s teams.
 Cloudalize now manages its infrastructure and Cloudalize’s GPU-powered DaaS provides all the power needed to run the latest versions of the CAD and BIM software in the Cloud.